OpenUpSA/muni-portal-backend/README.md

 Settings
 --------

 Undefined settings result in exceptions at startup to let you know they are not configured properly.
-It's one this way so that the defaults don't accidentally let bad things happen like forgetting analytics or connecting to the prod DB in development.
+It's this way so that the defaults don't accidentally let bad things happen like forgetting analytics or connecting to the prod DB in development.

 | Key | Default | Type | Description |